dibidabidab/game-without-a-name-and-unicorns/readme.md

 `cd html`

-`emconfigure cmake .` (only the first time, and everytime you add new files)
+`emcmake cmake .` (only the first time, and everytime you add/remove files)

 `make -j8`